AmirKedem/kadooregel/README.md

 ### How to run a server

-first install the kadooregel package from npm.
+First install the kadooregel package from npm.

-then wirte this in your console(cmd):
+Then wirte this in your console(cmd): node server.js

-node server.js

 ### How to play the game